finom/tsimmes/README.md

 ### A function for elements selection in 251 ASCII chars

-**bala.js** is a function that allows you easily select elements on a web page and get rid of jQuery in most of cases.
+**bala.js** is a function that allows you to select elements on a web page and get rid of jQuery in most of cases.
+Think of it as `document.querySelectorAll` on steroids.

 ```js
 const buttons = $('.button');
 ```

-You can use it as a global variable on your page
+You can use it as a global variable

 ```html
 <script>
 $=((a,b,c)=>(c=(d,e,f=Object.create(c.fn))=>(d&&f.push(...(d.dispatchEvent?[d]:""+d===d?/</.test(d)?((e=a.createElement(e)).innerHTML=d,e.children):e?(e=c(e)[0])?e[b](d):f:a[b](d):d)),f),c.fn=[],c.one=(a,b)=>c(a,b)[0],c))(document,"querySelectorAll");